 Stockholm Resilience Centre offers interdisciplinary courses on first (Undergraduate), second (Master's) and third (PhD) levels of University education.
 Want to know more about our courses?
 Click here!

 Daniel holds an MSc degree in 'Ecosystems, Resilience and Governance' from Stockholm University.
-His Master's thesis focused on signatures of alternate regimes on global cropland cover data, under the supervision of Garry Peterson and Oonsie Biggs.
-He obtained his BSc degree from the School of Environmental and Rural Studies at Pontificia Universidad Javeriana, from his native country, Colombia.
-He has worked at research institutes, both in Colombia and in Sweden, in topics ranging from valuation of ecosystem services, institutional analysis in the contexts of common-pool resource management, and analysis of socio-environmental conflicts, among other projects.
+His Master's thesis, supervised by Garry Peterson and Oonsie Biggs, was focused on regime shifts in land systems.
+More specifically, a search for signatures of alternate regimes on global cropland cover data.
+He obtained his BSc degree from the School of Environmental and Rural Studies at Pontificia Universidad Javeriana, at his native Colombia.
+He has worked at research institutes, both in Colombia and Sweden, in topics ranging from valuation of ecosystem services, institutional analysis in the contexts of common-pool resource management, and analysis of socio-environmental conflicts, among others.

 In previous years, Daniel has been secretary and vice-chair of the SRC PhD Students’ Council, and the PhD student representative at the Stockholm Resilience Centre board.